trustbloc/wallet/docs/components/web_wallet.md

 ```

 ## Sending Presentation Exchange request to web wallet
-A relying party or verifier can request submission of proof from wallet in align with requester's [proof requirements](https://identity.foundation/presentation-exchange/) as given in sample below (wallet `get()` with type `"PresentationDefinitionQuery"`),
+A relying party or verifier can request submission of proof from wallet in align with requester's [proof requirements](https://identity.foundation/presentation-exchange/) as given in sample below (wallet `get()` with type `"PresentationExchange"`),

 Once presentation exchange request received, Web wallet will query saved credentials in wallet based on criteria defined in presentation exchange request.